laravel/docs/facades.md

 	});

-A great place to register this binding would be to create a new [Service Provider](/docs/ioc#service-providers) named PaymentServiceProvider.
-The binding would be added to to the register() method.
-You can configure Laravel to load your service provider from the config/app.php configuration file.
+A great place to register this binding would be to create a new [Service Provider](/docs/ioc#service-providers) named `PaymentServiceProvider`.
+The binding would be added to to the `register()` method.
+You can configure Laravel to load your service provider from the `config/app.php` configuration file.

-Finally, we edit config/app.php and make sure that our facade class is listed under 'aliases' with the rest of the facade classes.
-Now, we can call the process() method on an instance of the payment class with:
+Finally, we edit `config/app.php` and make sure that our facade class is listed under 'aliases' with the rest of the facade classes.
+Now, we can call the `process()` method on an instance of the payment class with:

 	Payment::process();